-Bon Voyage offer a full range of American Queen Steamboat Company River Cruises along the Lower and Upper Mississippi ranging from five to ten day voyages, plus festive Christmas and New Year sailings.
-Please call our friendly team of USA experts for details or to order an American Queen brochure click here
+Bon Voyage offer a full range of American Queen Steamboat Company River Cruises along the Lower and Upper Mississippi ranging from five to ten day voyages, plus festive Christmas and New Year sailings on both The American Queen and The American Duchess.
+Please call our friendly team of USA experts for details or to order a brochure click here

 Price per person includes:

 Please note, gratuities are not included and will be charged to your on-board account.

 Steeped in history and the influences of Europe, the Caribbean and Africa, New Orleans is a melting pot of culture, food and music.
 One of the best ways to experience the city is on foot.
 So, on your first full day in 'The Big Easy' we've included a two hour leisurely walking tour of the French Quarter.
 A local guide will lead you through the nooks and crannies of this fascinating place and tell you about the history of this unique part of the USA.

 Bon Voyage would be delighted to make suggestions for tours, Cajun cookery lessons and pre-book restaurant reservations for you during your time in New Orleans.

 The American Queen will depart New Orleans early evening, so you have today to delve deeper into this southern city's colourful history.
 Stroll through the past and the present of this city on an intriguing cemetery tour, learn about the queen of Voodoo, Marie Laveau.
 Discover the birthplace of Jazz in historic Storyville, once the biggest Red Light district in the whole of the USA.